 Learning Outcomes:

-Recognise the different post-16 options available
+Recognise the different post-16 and post-18 options available

 Explore university campus and facilities